Brad-Hammond/Happy-Hounds/README.md

 - I know I am done when I watch the updated useful videos.

-**Evidence**: When entering the site, a user can scroll down on the homepage to the useful videos section.
+**Evidence:** When entering the site, a user can scroll down on the homepage to the useful videos section.
 Here, they can view all the new videos uploaded.

 3. As a returning user, I want to be able to see the updated recommended products.

 - I know I am done when I view / or purchase the updated recommended products.

-Evidence: When entering the site, users can scroll down on the homepage to the recommended products section.
+**Evidence:** When entering the site, users can scroll down on the homepage to the recommended products section.
 Here, they can check to see what the updated prouducts are.